druaga/Data-Analysis-for-Uber-NYC/README.md

-# Analysing data from Uber for DMKD project.
+# Analysing data from Uber for New York City.

 ## Introduction
 New York City (NYC) is the most populous city in the United States.
 It is also the most